Discover Chicago on Foot or Bike: The Ultimate Walking Guide for Tourists

 Museum of Contemporary Art Chicago

-Walk the curated collections of 2,500+ pieces dating back from the 1920’s onward at the Museum of Contemporary Arts Chicago.
-These artworks include paintings, sculptures, mixed media, books, and more.
+Walk the curated collections of 2,500+ pieces dating back from the 1920s onward at the Museum of Contemporary Arts Chicago.
+Exhibits include paintings, sculptures, mixed media, books, and more.

-Walking time MOCAC to Ohio Street Beach👟: about 15 minutes
+Walking time MCA to Ohio Street Beach (via Lakefront Trail)👟: about 16 minutes (0.7 miles)

 Ohio Street Beach

-Dip your toes in the sand with a skyline view!
-Ohio Street Beach faces North, making it directionally unique for views of the city, and is even an ideal beach for open water swim training as the Oak Street curve is just a half-mile North.
+Dip your toes in the sand if the weather is nice, with a skyline view!
+Ohio Street Beach faces North, making it directionally unique for views of the city.
+Even on a gloomy Chicago day, this beach is beautiful.

-While the beach is open daily from 6 am to 11 pm, swimming is only permitted while lifeguards are on duty.
+While Ohio Street Beach is open daily from 6 am to 11 pm, swimming is only permitted while lifeguards are on duty.

-Walking time Ohio Street Beach to Navy Pier👟: about 3 minutes
+Walking time Ohio Street Beach to end of Navy Pier👟: about 15 minutes (0.7 miles)

 Navy Pier

-Walking time Navy Pier to Chicago Riverwalk👟: about 20 minutes
+Walking time end of Navy Pier to Chicago Riverwalk👟: about 33 minutes (1.5 miles)

 Chicago Riverwalk

-Wave at tour boat passer-byers and appreciate the architecture with a drink in hand in one of the MANY restaurants or pubs along the Chicago Riverwalk.
+Wave at the tour boat passersby and take in the famous Chicago architecture with a drink in hand in one of the many restaurants or pubs along the Chicago Riverwalk.

-This pedestrian waterfront extends from Lake Shore Drive to Lake Street; so plenty of opportunities to enjoy the entertainment, dining, and recreation of the riverwalk.
+This pedestrian waterfront extends from Lake Shore Drive to Lake Street, so there are plenty of opportunities to enjoy the entertainment, dining, and recreation of the riverwalk.

 Cloud Gate

-The obvious tourist stop - stand back to appreciate, walk under, and take pictures in this fun and interactive art form in the city; Cloud Gate (The Bean).
+The obvious tourist stop - stand back to appreciate, walk under, and take pictures in this fun and interactive art form in the city, Cloud Gate (The Bean) in Millenium Park.

-Walking time Jay Pritzker Pavilion to Crown Fountain👟: about 3 minutes
+Walking time Cloud Gate to Crown Fountain👟: about 2 minutes (0.1 miles)

 Crown Fountain

-Walking time Crown Fountain to BP Pedestrian Bridge👟: about 5 minutes
+Walking time Crown Fountain to BP Pedestrian Bridge👟: about 6 minutes (0.2 miles)

 BP Pedestrian Bridge

-Walk across this architecturally unique, snake-like pedestrian bridge to get from Millenium Park to Maggie Daley Park called BP Pedestrian Bridge.
+Walk across this architecturally unique, snake-like pedestrian bridge to get from Millennium Park to Maggie Daley Park, called BP Pedestrian Bridge.

 Walking time BP Pedestrian Bridge to Maggie Daley Park👟: about 1 minute